jmjeong/alfred-extension/bookmark/README-en.md

 # Bookmark

 Bookmark is alfred workflow which enables to manage and search bookmark.
-You can bookmark browser's URL, add multiple tags to it, and search it by shortcut.
+You can add browser's URL to bookmark, add multiple tags to it, and search it.

 This workflow works without pinboard.in account.
-But you can link pinboard.in account with this workflow.
+You can link pinboard.in account with this workflow also.

 Download: https://github.com/jmjeong/alfred-extension/blob/master/bookmark/bookmark.alfredworkflow?raw=true